 If you do not have an LGD on guard, your goats will require (this is not optional!) a predator proof house and yard.
 Many of these predators are active during the day so they will need a yard that is fully covered with a material like chain link.
 You will also need to ensure that nothing can dig under your fencing.
 We suggest hot wire and/or buried concrete.
 Because this enclosure can be expensive, we recommend having a smaller, fully enclosed yard that opens into a larger fenced yard where the goats can be during safe times.

 Within the enclosed yard, they will require shelter from the sun and rain as well as from the wind.
 Being in the high desert of southern California, we have more of a heat issue than a cold issue.
 Therefore, we prefer a high (8-10 feet tall) shade/rain shelter to keep the heat at bay with smaller houses below for the goats to escape the wind or to snuggle up together when it is cold.
 A small dog house or igloo is not acceptable shade for them.
-These are essential hot boxes and are going to be too hot.
-They do work great if there is a high shader above the shelter leaving a significant space for the wind to remove the heat from the sun.
+As the sun hits the roof, they essentially "hot boxes" and are going to be too hot for any living thing.

 Goats need a lot of ventilation in their shelter.
 If you have stall, shed or igloo, you will need to change the bedding often (think weekly) to prevent respiratory issues from the accumulation of ammonia.
 Sheds should also have proper ventilation cut into the walls to allow for good air-flow.
 Be sure to cover these holes to prevent predators from entering.